-- A. In order to avoid impacts to bats, raptors or migratory songbirds, tree removal activities shall be limited to the months between September 1 and December 15, if feasible. - a.
-If trees must be removed outside of the timeframe above, surveys for protected species shall be conducted by a qualified biologist prior to site disturbance.
-If active nests are present in trees to be retained, no disturbance zones, set by the biologist based on the particular species present, will be fenced off around the subject tree to ensure other construction activities do not harm sensitive species. - b.
-In order to prevent impacts to special status bat species, before any trees are removed outside of the maternity roost season (March1 - July 31), a qualified biologist shall perform surveys.
-Roosting bats shall be excluded from trees prior to disturbance.
-If maternal roosts are present, disturbance shall be avoided until roosts are unoccupied. - c.
-If active raptor, migratory bird, or bat nests or roosts are found in trees to be retained, a qualified biologist shall be required to be on site during any initial vegetation or ground disturbance activities (e.g. vegetation clearing, grading, excavation, tree pruning/removal) that could potentially impact listed species.
-Roosting bats shall be excluded from trees prior to any disturbance.
-The biologist shall be responsible for setting and maintaining the disturbance buffers from active nests during construction activities, and for ensuring bat roosts are vacated.
-Buffers and exclusionary measures shall be implemented only after consultation with CDFG. - B. In order to adequately mitigate impacts from the proposed development on oak woodland, the applicant shall: - a.
-Remove all invasive acacia and eucalyptus trees; - Submit a revised tree removal plan and landscape/re-vegetation plan depicting the removal of all non-native tree species; - c.
-Provide an updated arborist's letter which addresses removal of all non-native trees and reviews the landscape/re-vegetation plan for consistency with the goal of oak woodland restoration. - C. In order to mitigate potential impacts from sanitary waste, prior to map recordation the applicant shall provide proof that the property has been annexed into the Santa Cruz County Sanitation District.
+- 1. In order to avoid impacts to special status bats, tree removal activities shall be limited to the months between November 1 and March 1, if feasible. - a.
+If trees must be removed outside of the timeframe above, a qualified biologist shall conduct surveys for special status bats 3-4 weeks prior to site disturbance.
+If active roosts are present in trees to be retained, roosting bats shall be excluded from trees to be removed prior to any disturbance.
+In trees to be retained, no disturbance zones, set by the biologist based on the particular species present, shall be fenced off around the subject tree to ensure other construction activities do not harm sensitive species. - b.
+The maternity roosting season for bats is March1 July 3.
+Tree removal should be scheduled outside of the maternal roosting period if special status bats are present.
+Before any trees are removed during the maternal roosting season, a qualified biologist shall perform surveys.
+If maternal roosts are present, disturbance shall be avoided until roosts are unoccupied.
+The biologist shall be responsible for ensuring bat roosts are vacated. - 2.
+In order to avoid impacts to raptors and migratory songbirds, tree removal activities shall be limited to the months between September 1 and February 1, if feasible. - a.
+If trees must be removed outside of the timeframe above, a qualified biologist shall conduct surveys for raptor or migratory songbird nests 3-4 weeks prior to site disturbance. - i.
+If active raptor or migratory bird nests are found in trees to be retained, the biologist shall be required to be on site during any initial vegetation or ground disturbance activities (e.g. vegetation clearing, grading, excavation, tree pruning/removal) that could potentially impact listed species.
+The biologist shall be responsible for setting and maintaining the disturbance buffers from active nests during construction activities, and buffers and exclusionary measures shall be implemented only after consultation with CDFG. - ii.
+If no active nests are present on the subject parcel, tree removal can proceed provided the mitigations in 1. above have been implemented. - 3.
+In order to adequately mitigate impacts from the proposed development on oak woodland, the applicant shall: - a.
+Remove all invasive acacia and eucalyptus trees; - b.
+Submit a revised tree removal plan and landscape/re-vegetation plan depicting the removal of all non-native tree species; - c.
+Provide an updated arborist's letter which addresses removal of all non-native trees and reviews the landscape/re-vegetation plan for consistency with the goal of oak woodland restoration. - 4.
+In order to mitigate potential impacts from sanitary waste, prior to map recordation the applicant shall provide proof that the property has been annexed into the Santa Cruz County Sanitation District.
 Prior to final inspection the applicant shall provide proof that all lots have been connected to the sanitary sewer system.